One Year After the ECJ Killed Malta’s Investor Programme: What Changed for Bitcoiners

 The lesson of the past year is not that programs are unstable.
 It is that programs are political, and the structural durability of any given file is a function of how cleanly its design holds up to legal review.
 The frameworks that survive are the ones that look defensible on the face of the rule.
 Bitcoiners learned that lesson with money already.

 Programs available today may not exist next year.
 Every CBI threshold increase in history has been upward.
-Malta's old IIP existed for a decade; it does not.
+Malta’s old IIP ran for under seven years (January 2014 to November 2020); it does not anymore.
 The discipline required of a Bitcoiner planning the citizenship side of the stack is the same discipline a multi-sig setup demands: redundancy, verification, and a clear-eyed view of failure modes.
 Low time preference does not mean no action.
 It means making the right move at the right time.

-If you want to walk through where Malta or any other jurisdiction fits your specific file in the post-ruling environment, book a confidential advisory session.
+If you want to walk through how the post-ruling environment changes the file for your specific situation, book a confidential advisory session.
 Encrypted, no obligation, no payment required to start the conversation.

 US Air Force veteran.
 Bitcoiner since 2020.